 - 1. These policies are printed in the College Bulletin and may change only by vote of the Faculty. - 2.
 Grades should be submitted to the Registrar according to a schedule set by the Registrar.
 Faculty members are asked to record grades on official forms, either paper or electronic, available from the Registrar. - 3.
 If an instructor has made a computational or clerical error, he/she may request a change in the student's grade.
-No grade may be changed on the basis of re-examination or supplementary work.
-Petitions to change grades must originate with the faculty members concerned and be brought before the Committee on Academic Standing for consideration.
+No grade may be changed on the basis of re-testing or supplementary work.
+Except in the circumstances outlined in the Policy to Appeal a Final Failing Grade (Part Two, III, D), petitions to change grades must originate with the faculty members concerned and be brought before the Committee on Academic Standing for consideration. - D. Policy to Appeal a Final Failing Grade